Graph Neural Networks with Heterophily: Framework

 \subsection{Training Procedure}

-\paragraph{Pretraining of Prior Belief Estimator} We pretrain the prior belief estimator for $\beta_1$ iterations so that $\bar{\mathbf{H}}$ can then be trained upon informative prior beliefs.
+\paragraph{Pretraining of Prior Belief Estimator.} We pretrain the prior belief estimator for $\beta_1$ iterations so that $\bar{\mathbf{H}}$ can then be better initialized with informative prior beliefs.
 Specifically, the pretraining process aims to minimize the loss function

-where $\mathcal{H}$ corresponds to the cross entropy function, and $\lambda_p$ is the L2 regularization weight for the prior belief model.
-Through an ablation study (Appendix \S\ref{sec:app-detailed_results}, Fig.~\ref{fig:design-ablations-extra}), we show that pretraining prior belief estimator helps increase the final performance of the model.
+where $\mathcal{H}$ corresponds to the cross entropy, and $\lambda_p$ is the L2 regularization weight for the prior belief estimator.
+Through an ablation study (App. \S\ref{sec:app-detailed_results}, Fig.~\ref{fig:design-ablations-extra}), we show that pretraining prior belief estimator helps increase the final performance.

-\paragraph{Initialization and Regularization of $\,\bar{\matH}$} We empirically found that initializing the parameters $\bar{\matH}$ with an estimation $\hat{\matH}$ of the unknown compatibility matrix $\matH$ using prior beliefs learned in pretraining can lead to better performance (cf. \S\ref{sec:exp-ablation-study}, Fig. \ref{fig:design-ablation-1}).
-We derive the estimation $\hat{\matH}$ using node labels in training set $\mathbf{Y}_{\mathrm{train}}$ and prior belief $\mathbf{B}_p$ estimated in Eq. \eqref{eq:prior-belief}.
+\textbf{Initialization and Regularization of $\,\bar{\matH}$.} We empirically found that initializing the parameters $\bar{\matH}$ with an estimation of the unknown compatibility matrix $\matH$ can lead to better performance (cf. \S\ref{sec:exp-ablation-study}, Fig. \ref{fig:design-ablation-1}).
+We derive the estimation using node labels in the training set $\setT$, and prior belief $\mathbf{B}_p$ estimated in Eq. \eqref{eq:prior-belief} after the pretraining stage.
 More specifically, denote the training mask matrix $\mathbf{M}$ as: